rifqialf/customer-churn-elt/README.md

 <img width="240" alt="ADF Transformation Pipelines" src="https://github.com/user-attachments/assets/f7f377be-1bf2-4ee3-a351-8a22e8745974">

 ## Power BI

-The end result visualizations
-- Explain all are interconnected to each other based on data relationships
-- Explain each visual + all used columns
-- Explain edit interaction
-What insights to be extracted:
-- When click on a region:
-    - Get all demographics info of people who churned
-    - etc.

 After tables are stored in gold layer from Azure Databricks, they are imported to Power BI.

 <img width="360" alt="Power BI data import" src="https://github.com/user-attachments/assets/f7e1c30e-2f59-4ae7-a69f-14a9555e4e7f">

 The import execution is done by providing Databricks Server Hostname, HTTP path, and Personal Access Key.
 All data is imported instead of using DirectQuery to lower cost considering the data is updated less frequently in this scenario (quarterly or monthly at best).

 <img width="360" alt="Databricks Server Hostname and HTTP path" src="https://github.com/user-attachments/assets/ddd7c6f6-3a5d-492e-9867-94c1b83eadfb">

 The data is modelled using Star Schema, which is a relatively scalable and maintainable approach compared to normalized table.

 <img width="360" alt="Star schema" src="https://github.com/user-attachments/assets/ee453f17-46aa-4970-aa1b-9e922fd1ec76">

 Several modifications are shown in the Star Schema figure above.